DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-Holiday club prices depend on the length of the day, what is included and where you live.
-A club with trips, sports coaching or a hot lunch costs more than one that stays on site with packed lunches from home.
-Full days from early morning to early evening cost more than shorter ones.
-Location follows the usual pattern, with London and the South East above the rest.
-Booking a full week or the whole holiday often unlocks a better daily rate than paying for single days as you go.
+Holiday club prices depend on the length of the day, what is included, who runs the club and where you live, and these factors tend to stack rather than cancel out.
+A club with trips, sports coaching or a hot lunch costs more than one that stays on site with packed lunches from home, because staff ratios, transport and outside instructors all have to be paid for.
+Full days from early morning to early evening cost more than shorter ones, simply because you are buying more hours of staff time.
+Who owns and runs the club changes the picture too.
+School-run or council-linked schemes tend to sit at the lower end since they use existing premises and staff, while private operators running branded activity programmes and off-site trips price for that extra content, and a chain operating across several sites can spread costs like booking systems and staff training in a way a single independent site cannot.
+Location follows the pattern seen across most childcare in the UK, with London and the South East above the rest of the country, reflecting higher staff wages and premises costs in those areas.
+Booking a full week or the whole holiday often unlocks a better daily rate than paying for single days as you go, since the club can plan staffing and activities around a known number of children rather than filling ad hoc places.

 How to pay less

-• Pay through a Tax-Free Childcare account, which works for holiday clubs as well as term-time care.
+- Pay through a Tax-Free Childcare account, which works for holiday clubs in exactly the same way as term-time care, so there is no reason to leave it unused just because school is out.

-• Split the weeks with a partner, family or a childminder to cut the number of paid days.
+- Split the weeks with a partner, family or a childminder, or mix a couple of club days with days at home, to cut the number of paid days rather than the price of each one.

 Common questions

-No. The funded hours are for pre-school children during term time, so they do not cover school-age holiday care.
-Tax-Free Childcare and the Universal Credit childcare element are the schemes to use for holiday clubs.
+No. Funded early education hours are for pre-school children during term time and do not extend to school-age holiday care.
+Tax-Free Childcare and the Universal Credit childcare element are the schemes that actually apply to holiday clubs, so it is worth setting these up before the summer rather than during it.

 Are block bookings cheaper than single days?

-Often yes.
-Many clubs give a better rate for a full week or an early booking than for single days dropped in at the last minute, so planning the holidays ahead can save a useful amount.
+Often, yes.
+Many clubs give a better rate for a full week or an early booking than for single days dropped in at the last minute, effectively rewarding parents who plan ahead.
+If your work pattern is fixed enough to know your dates in advance, booking early is usually the single easiest saving available.